Coffee production: Aging

 All coffee when it was introduced in Europe came from the port of Mocha in what is now Yemen.
 Importing the beans to Europe required a lengthy sea voyage around the Horn of Africa, which ultimately changed the coffee's flavor due to age and exposure to saline air.
 Coffee later spread to India and Indonesia but still required a long sea voyage.
 Once the Suez Canal was opened, shipment time to Europe was greatly reduced and coffee with flavor less affected by salt and age began arriving.
 This fresher coffee was, to some degree, rejected as Europeans had not developed a taste for unaged coffee.
 To meet the demand for aged coffee, some product was aged in large, open-sided warehouses at port for six or more months in an attempt to expose the coffee to the same conditions that shipments used to require.

-Although it is still widely debated and subject to personal taste, certain types of green coffee are believed to improve with age – especially strains valued for their low acidity, such as beans from Indonesia or India.
-Several coffee producers sell purposely aged beans, some aging for as long as eight years.
-However, coffee experts consensus is that a green coffee peaks in flavor and freshness within one year of harvest and that over-aged coffee beans lose much of their essential oil content.
+India's Monsooned Malabar coffee is the surviving commercial form of this effect.
+According to the account given in The Craft and Science of Coffee, a consignment shipped from the Malabar Coast to Scandinavia in about 1850 spent more than six months at sea, and the beans absorbed moisture through the ship's wooden holds on the passage round the Cape of Good Hope; they swelled, roughly doubled in size, lost weight, turned from blue-grey to a creamy golden yellow, and arrived tasting quite different.
+Scandinavian buyers acquired a taste for them.
+When faster shipping and better packing later removed the effect, those buyers complained that the coffee was wrong, and an Indian investigation established that the change had happened during the voyage.
+The process was then reproduced deliberately on the west coast of India, producing the monsooned Malabar and Basanally coffees, which India launched on the international market in 1972.
+The Coffee Board of India describes the result as a yellowed bean of reduced acidity, with a heavy, syrupy character reminiscent of aged coffee.

+Monsooning is now carried out between June and October, when the southwest monsoon reaches the west coast.
+Selected large-bean natural coffees are spread in a thick layer on the floor of a well-ventilated warehouse and raked regularly for over a week in the moist, salt-laden wind; once they have swollen and paled, they are bagged, stacked in rows and exposed for a further week, then spread out again, the cycle repeating until the beans reach the golden colour that marks the finished product.
+They end at around 13 to 14 per cent moisture — high enough that mould would normally be expected.
+The authors note that no such damage occurs, but describe the explanation, that salt from the seawater acts as a preservative, as presumed rather than scientifically established.